-As the 17-year-old editor of the May, 1972, issue of GRAFAN, the mimeograph newsletter of the Graphic Fantasy Society of St. Louis, I was excited to receive from my friend and fellow club member Jim Theis – one year older than me – a copy of the manuscript for “The Sacred Crest,” his new Grignr the Barbarian story, and permission to publish it.
+As the 17-year-old editor of the May, 1972, issue of SON OF GRAFAN, the mimeograph newsletter of the Graphic Fantasy Society of St. Louis, I was excited to receive from my friend and fellow club member Jim Theis – one year older than me – a copy of the manuscript for “The Sacred Crest,” his new Grignr the Barbarian story, and permission to publish it in SOG #13.

 This was like being handed fanzine content gold.

-I knew that a couple of years earlier, Grignr had debuted in another St. Louis fanzine, OSFAN 10.
-I vaguely knew it had garnered attention.
-I didn’t really know or care that it was the subject of some ribbing.
+I knew a couple of years earlier, Grignr had debuted in “Eye of Argon.”
+Jim’s story published another St. Louis fanzine, OSFAN 10.
+I vaguely knew it had garnered attention in science-fiction fandom; I wasn’t active in it.
+I was a comics guy.
+I didn’t really know or care that “Eye of Argon” was the subject of some ribbing.
 I was in awe that a peer was generating long-form fiction, and grateful that on a monthly schedule with pages to fill, I had material!

 JIm and I were friendly but never close, and I drifted out of GRAFAN by 1975, engulfed in college, the student newspaper and theatre group, jobs, life, girlfriends, fun.
 I was shocked and sorry to hear, in 2002, he had died, waaaaaaay too young.
 My memories were fond, and I considered myself lucky to have been given the opportunity to help publish his early 70s work, first Jim’s review of Marvel’s Conan comics in Grafan 9, then the Grignr story in Son of Grafan 13.